-EcoDes-DK15 Vegetation Point Collection Dates

-Aggregate of date stamp mode for each tile
+EcoDes-DK15 Vegetation Point Collection Dates Aggregate of date stamp mode for each tile

-Figure 5: Distribution of the most common survey date for the vegetation points in each tile of the EcoDes-DK15 dataset.
-The data shown is aggregated for each tile from date_stamp_mode descriptor.
-The figure highlights that while the majority of the vegetation points is from 2014/15, the data set also includes a small amount of vegetation points from 2013 in western Jutland.
+Figure 5.
+Distribution of the most common survey date for the vegetation points in each tile of the EcoDes-DK15 data set.
+The data shown are aggregated for each tile from date\stamp\mode descriptor.
+The figure highlights that while the majority of the vegetation points are from 2014/15, the data set also includes a small amount of vegetation points from 2013 in western Jutland.
 Furthermore, surveys were conducted in all seasons, with vegetation points originating in spring, summer, autumn and winter.
-Nonetheless, the majority of vegetation points comes from the leaf-off season.
-Lastly, the date_stamp descriptors could not be derived for some regions as the GPSTime was not provided in the point clouds.
+Nonetheless, the majority of vegetation points come from the leaf-off season.
+Lastly, the date\stamp descriptors could not be derived for some regions as the GPS time was not provided in the point clouds.
 However, from auxiliary information we know that the surveys in the Mols Bjerge and Sønderborg areas were conducted in April-May 2015 and October 2014, respectively.